 When I looked into interior design, I noticed that all the living rooms and bedrooms I was drawn too incorporated either large pillar style candles, or smart little pots on the mantle piece.
 They just add that instant cute-ness and sweet ambience to any room, but living rooms in particular for me.

 When I come home after a busy day and my living room/house might be a little untidy, I freak out more because the rooms are such small spaces.
 However, when my rooms are given the illusion of more space – created by adding mirrors – I feel completely less stressed out.

-Whether it’s a large landscape mirror above your fire place (the best trick for enlarging a room) or cute hanging mirrors on a gallery wall, or hang up cut pieces of mirrored acrylic if mirrors are too expensive for you.
+Whether it’s a large landscape mirror above your fire place (the best trick for enlarging a room) or or cute hanging mirrors on a gallery wall, or hang up cut pieces of mirrored acrylic if mirrors are too expensive for you.

 Hope these help!